react-navigation/react-navigation.github.io/website/versioned_docs/version-3.x/bottom-tab-navigator.md

 * `navigation`: navigation prop for the screen
 * `defaultHandler`: the default handler for tab press

 Useful for adding a custom logic before the transition to the next scene (the tapped one) starts.

+#### `tabBarOnLongPress`

+Callback to handle long press events; the argument is an object containing:

+- `navigation`: navigation prop for the screen
+- `defaultHandler`: the default handler for tab press